dintel/eac/README.md

 `result.csv` must be first converted into `result.json`.
 For this there is a script called `jsonReport.php` in `tests/` directory.
 After running it using graphical viewer is as simple as opening `viewer/index.html` in browser.

+## Graph images generator ##
+All graphs that can be viewed using Simple graphical result viewer, can be generated into image files (PNG) using PHP script `graphgen.php`.
+This script accepts `results.csv` file as parameter and generates images into `tests/images` directory.
+To work correctly this script requires PHP version 5.4 or later.